graysomb/climbing-tracker/README.md

 **Future Work:**

 Only works on android :[ someone with a bunch of tokens (not me) should translate it to a cross platform version.
-If you collect a bunch of data I'd love to have it!
+Also, If you collect a bunch of data I'd love to have it!
 Plus i'm giving you mine so......

 **P.S.**

-the thing most correlated with climbing well is climbing

-tthe thing most correlated with climbing more is having fun while climbing.
+the thing most correlated with climbing well is climbing.
+The thing most correlated with climbing more is having fun while climbing.

 # WARNING: AI SLOP